Dictionary

 Ex officio: The Bishop and Assistant Bishop (if appointed), the three Archdeacons, the DBF Chair and the Chair of the Diocesan Parsonage Board

-Elected members: 3 clerical and 6 lay
+Elected members: 1 clerical and 1 lay from each Archdeaconry

 Co-opted: up to 6, to supply particular skills and experience the Board may require.